gratefullee/NLP_fraud_detection/README.md

 After data cleaning, I used the LDA and LSA topic modeling.
 Based on the vector values, I put it into a random forest model and tried to predict if it's fraud or not.

-Future work: Use XGBoost to improve the model and utilize other features as well.
+Future work: 1) Use XGBoost to improve the model.
+2) Utilize other features as well.